Robert Kagan: Writings

 Kagan was a columnist for The Washington Post.
 He has also written for The New York Times, Foreign Affairs, The Wall Street Journal, Commentary, World Affairs, and Policy Review.

-In 2003, Kagan's book Of Paradise and Power: America and Europe in the New World Order, published on the eve of the US invasion of Iraq, created something of a sensation through its assertions that Europeans tended to favor peaceful resolutions of international disputes while the United States takes a more "Hobbesian" view in which certain kinds of disagreement can only be settled by force, or, as he put it: "Americans are from Mars and Europe is from Venus."
+In 2003, Kagan's book Of Paradise and Power: America and Europe in the New World Order, published on the eve of the U.S. invasion of Iraq, created something of a sensation through its assertions that Europeans tended to favor peaceful resolutions of international disputes while the United States takes a more "Hobbesian" view in which certain kinds of disagreement can only be settled by force, or, as he put it: "Americans are from Mars and Europe is from Venus."
 A New York Times book reviewer, Ivo H. Daalder wrote:

-When it comes to setting national priorities, determining threats, defining challenges, and fashioning and implementing foreign and defense policies, the United States and Europe have parted ways, writes Mr. Kagan, concluding, in words already famous in another context, 'Americans are from Mars and Europeans are from Venus.'
+When it comes to setting national priorities, determining threats, defining challenges, and fashioning and implementing foreign and defense policies, the United States and Europe have parted ways, writes Mr. Kagan, concluding, in words already famous in another context, "Americans are from Mars and Europeans are from Venus."

-In Dangerous Nation: America's Place in the World from its Earliest Days to the Dawn of the Twentieth Century (2006) Kagan argued forcefully against what he considers the widespread misconception that the United States had been isolationist since its inception.
+In Dangerous Nation: America's Place in the World from Its Earliest Days to the Dawn of the Twentieth Century (2006) Kagan argued forcefully against what he considers the widespread misconception that the United States had been isolationist since its inception.
 Dangerous Nation was awarded the 2007 Lepgold Prize by Georgetown University.

 Kagan's essay "Not Fade Away: The Myth of American Decline" (The New Republic, February 2, 2012) was very positively received by President Obama.
-Josh Rogin reported in Foreign Policy that the president "spent more than 10 minutes talking about it...going over its arguments paragraph by paragraph."
-The essay was excerpted from Kagan's book, The World America Made (2012).
+Josh Rogin reported in Foreign Policy that the president "spent more than ten minutes talking about it ... going over its arguments paragraph by paragraph."
+The essay was excerpted from Kagan's book The World America Made (2012).

 John Bew and Kagan lectured on March 27, 2014, on Realpolitik and American exceptionalism at the Library of Congress.

 Criticism of Donald Trump

 In February 2016, Kagan publicly left the Republican party (referring to himself as a "former Republican"), endorsing Democrat Hillary Clinton for president.
 He argued that the Republican Party's "wild obstructionism" and an insistence that "government, institutions, political traditions, party leadership and even parties themselves" were things meant to be "overthrown, evaded, ignored, insulted, laughed at" set the stage for the rise of Donald Trump.
 Kagan called Trump a "Frankenstein monster" and compared him to Napoleon.
-In May 2016, Kagan wrote an opinion piece in The Washington Post regarding Trump's campaign entitled "This is how fascism comes to America".
+In May 2016, Kagan wrote an opinion piece in The Washington Post regarding Trump's campaign titled "This is how fascism comes to America".
 Kagan has said that "all Republican foreign policy professionals are anti-Trump."
 In September 2021, Kagan wrote a related opinion essay published in The Washington Post by the title "Our constitutional crisis is already here".
-He continued his criticism of Trump in November 2023 with another essay in The Washington Post entitled "A Trump dictatorship is increasingly inevitable.
-We should stop pretending."
+He continued his criticism of Trump in November 2023 with another essay in The Washington Post titled "A Trump Dictatorship Is Increasingly Inevitable.
+We Should Stop Pretending."

-In October of 2024, he resigned as editor-at-large from the Post due to its decision not to endorse a candidate in the 2024 United States presidential election between Trump and Kamala Harris.
+In October 2024, he resigned as editor-at-large from the Post due to its decision not to endorse a candidate in the 2024 United States presidential election between Trump and Kamala Harris.